 When the pandemic reached Berlin, the city came to a halt.
 Shops and entertainment areas were closed, people worked from home where possible and traveled much less.

-Above: Parked aircrafts at the usually busy Berlin Schönefeld airport on 28.
+Above: Parked aircraft at the usually busy Berlin Schönefeld airport on 28.
 April 2020 captured in a Pleiades satellite image.

 To answer our question and measure air quality we're using two types of data sources: NO2 data from ground measurement stations and space-borne data from ESA’s Sentinel-5P satellite (which detected China’s air pollution drop).